OVERVIEW

 Program consists of 111 credits

 Your courses will depend on the focus area (Cisco or general) you choose.
-At WGU, we design our curriculum to be timely, relevant, and practical—all to ensure your degree is proof you really know your stuff.
+At WGU, we design our curriculum to be timely, relevant, and practical—all to help you demonstrate what you know.
 We have streamlined the network engineering and security courses so that you can benefit from your prior coursework and your professional experience.
 You earn your degree by focusing on skills and competencies that employers are looking for in graduates.

 Hands-On Experience